yasiekz/payments-DDD-ES-tutorial/README.md

 - fully dockerized project
 - payments and account balance build from events
 - around 90% code coverage with phpunit unit and functional tests
+- event store on mongoDB, fully separated from domain

 #### Scheduled functionality
 - AccountBalanceRepository